debatelab/evidence-seeker/README.md

 ## 🙏 Acknowledgements

-###  🛠️ Used third-party tools

- *EvidenceSeeker Boilerplate* would not be possible without the fantastic open source community and relies on the following libraries, amongst others:

-- **[LLamaIndex](https://docs.llamaindex.ai/en/stable/)** for the implementation of the workflow.
-- **[Pydantic](https://pydantic.dev/)** for modeling the configs.

-All other dependencies are documented in the `pyproject.toml` file in our  [GitHub repo](https://github.com/debatelab/evidence-seeker).

 ### 🤝 Collaborations

 We presented the project at the [Politechathon Workshop](https://www.wahlexe.de/en/) in December 2024 and received constructive feedback.

 ### 🏛️ Funding